Exploring the growth of hydrogen as an alternate fuel source

 He continues: “I am very excited about the future of renewables.
 The world is making substantial steps for a transition to renewable fuels in the next 10 to 15 years. and that will make the earth better and safer for subsequent generations.”
 In addition to launching its first U.S. hydrogen stations in partnership with the Andretti Group, PowerTap is also looking into international partnerships to deploy PowerTap stations globally.

 Some of the biggest challenges surrounding hydrogen are its flammability and transportation difficulties.
 Hydrogen needs to be transported in bulk, either extremely pressurized or in liquid form at -253º Celsius.
 There is not yet a comprehensive pipeline system or centralized infrastructure to accommodate expanded hydrogen transport, although the United States manages 1,600 miles of hydrogen pipelines already.
 PowerTap’s on-site storage seeks to mitigate some of these challenges, which stand in the way of large-scale expansion across the nation.

 Another major hurdle is the cost of manufacturing hydrogen.
 Green hydrogen costs three times as much as natural gas.
-These prices can be reduced through environmental policy incentivizing hydrogen use and continued innovation.
+These prices can be reduced through environmental policies that incentivize hydrogen use and continued innovation.
 Increased support and regulation depend heavily on the political climate, which can both stifle and encourage hydrogen use and decrease costs.